atosti/voice-gen/README.md

 # voice-gen
-Using/training neural networks to generate realistic voices
+Using/training neural networks to generate realistic voices.